 - Annual Spring Theme Park Trip

-GS Student Life hosts programs and events to promote inclusion and support specific populations at GS (including, but not limited to, Postbac Premed students, Dual BA and Joint program students, international students, veteran students, and more).
-Programs include:
+GS Student Life hosts programs and events to promote inclusion and support specific populations at GS (including, but not limited to, Postbac Premed students, Dual and Joint Degree Program students, international students, veteran students, and more).

 - History and Heritage Months